 In FY 2013/2014, the division responded to more than 75,000 emergency incidents with more than 86,500 responses.
 These responses were answered from 36 EMS stations (facility map) spread across the division's six geographic districts.

-The EMS Division consists of two primary components:
+The EMS Division consists of three primary components:

 The Office of EMS Operations